streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 > Note:
 > - This tutorial only covers authentication, not authorization.
 > - All the commands below are meant to be run from the `tutorials` directory.
+> - Re-running the `data-gen-setup.sh` script with different `SECURE_KAFKA` values on the same cluster
+> may lead to a variety of errors.
 > - The Flink SQL commands assume the query is being run on our Flink distribution.
 >   - `quay.io/streamshub/flink-sql-runner`
 >     - Includes [Strimzi's OAuth 2.0 callback handler](https://github.com/strimzi/strimzi-kafka-oauth).